richardkorneisel/intro-to-python/readme.md

 <details>
 <summary>Python has a couple attributes that make it unique:</summary>
-- Meaningful Whitespace -- indentation signifies code blocks
+- Meaningful Whitespace -- indentation signifies code blocks</br>
-- Duck typing -- the types of variables are inferred rather than explicitly declared
+- Duck typing -- the types of variables are inferred rather than explicitly declared</br>
-- Community -- there are **so** many Python libraries
+- Community -- there are **so** many Python libraries</br>
-- Easter Eggs -- Python is named after Monty Python, and there are a bunch of easter eggs built into the core language
+- Easter Eggs -- Python is named after Monty Python, and there are a bunch of easter eggs built into the core language</br>
 </details>

 ### The Zen of Python